-Again in 2012, the City of Troutdale's water quality was found to exceed all mandated Federal and State standards.
-The City had no violations and is not operating under any variance or exemption.
+In 2014, the City of Troutdale's water system met the criteria for "Outstanding Performance" set by the Oregon Health Authority.
+Our water quality was found to exceed all mandated Federal and State standards.
+We had no violations and are not operating under any variance or exemption.
 This report summarizes the quality of water provided to our customers last year, along with additional information that you may find helpful, such as where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 All sources of drinking water are subject to potential contamination by substances that are naturally occurring or manmade.
 These substances can be microbes, inorganic or organic chemicals and radioactive substances.
-All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminates and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.
+More information about contaminates and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 1-800-426-4791.
 The City welcomes your questions and comments about this report and other matters concerning your water.
-Contact David Schaffer at (503) 674-7205.
+Contact David Schaffer at (503) 674-3305.